Everything You Need to Know About Jasmine Flowers

 - Winter jasmine (J. nudiflorum): an evergreen sub-shrub that forms a mound of trailing branches up to 7 feet wide.
 It blooms in late winter with yellow flowers.

-- Arabian jasmine (J. sambac): an evergreen shrub that reaches heights to 5 feet and blooms with sweetly scented white flowers.
+- Arabian jasmine (J. sambac): an evergreen shrub that reaches heights of 5 feet and blooms with sweetly scented white flowers.
 It can be trained to climb a trellis.

 - Italian or yellow jasmine (J. humile): a 15-foot, glossy-leaved evergreen that produces yellow flowers, followed by black berries.